hashicorp/terraform-provider-azurerm/website/docs/r/spring_cloud_gateway_route_config.html.markdown

 * `predicates` - (Optional) Specifies a list of conditions to evaluate a route for each request.
 Each predicate may be evaluated against request headers and parameter values.
 All of the predicates associated with a route must evaluate to true for the route to be matched to the request.

-* `sso_enabled` - (Optional) Should the sso validation be enabled?
+* `sso_validation_enabled` - (Optional) Should the sso validation be enabled?

-* `tags` - (Optional) Specifies the classification tags which will be applied to methods in the generated OpenAPI documentation.
+* `classification_tags` - (Optional) Specifies the classification tags which will be applied to methods in the generated OpenAPI documentation.

 * `title` - (Optional) Specifies the title which will be applied to methods in the generated OpenAPI documentation.